ramonskie/codex/walkthrough/.build/openstack/walkthrough.md

 EOF
 ```

-This was a bit easier than it was for **proto-BOSH**, since our SHIELD public key exists now, and our
-AWS keys are already in Vault.
+This was a bit easier than it was for **proto-BOSH** since our keys are already in Vault.

 Verifying our changes worked, we see that we only need to provide networking configuration at this point: